unifyai/unify/README.md

 ## LLM Flywheel

-Despite all of the recent hype, the overly complex abstractions, and the jargon, building LLM application is **remarkably simple**.
+Despite all of the recent hype, the overly complex abstractions, and the jargon, the *process* for building high-performing LLM application is **remarkably simple**.
 In pseudo-code:

 ```
 While True: